A superlinear lower bound on the number of 5-holes: Proof of Theorem

 \begin{proof} If $W$ is convex then $Q$ is an island of~$P$ and the statement immediately follows.
 Hence we assume that $W$ is not convex.
 The region $W$ is bounded by the rays $\overrightarrow{\astar a_{i-1}}$ and $\overrightarrow{\astar a_j}$ and all points of $P \setminus Q$ lie in the convex region $\mathbb{R}^2 \setminus W$; see Figure~\ref{fig:dividedHolesInWedgeUnions}.

 Since $W$ is non-convex and every $a^*$-wedge contained in $W$ intersects~$\ell$, at least one of the points $a_{i-1}$ and $a_j$ lies to the left of $a^*$.
 Moreover, the points $a_i,\ldots,a_{j-1}$ are to the right of $a^*$ by Observation~\ref{observation:observation3}.
-Without loss of generality, we assume that $a_{i-1}$ is to the left of $a^*$.
+Without loss of generality, we assume that $a_{i-1}$ is to the left of $a^*$, as otherwise we consider the vertical reflection of the whole point set~$P$.